vtex-apps/store-components/docs/BackToTopButton.md

 # Go Top Button

-`GoTopButton` is a store block that redirects users to the top of the page when clicked on.
+`BackToTopButton` is a store block that redirects users to the top of the page when clicked on.
 This Component can be imported and used by any VTEX app.

 ![image](https://user-images.githubusercontent.com/28419764/77644893-9238af80-6f40-11ea-8ceb-7355d0c12686.png)